 It is quite extraordinary to me as to how many people have never heard of a knee scooter, and confine themselves to weeks of “crutching” around after a leg injury.

-Make sure to read my page on knee scooter reviews after reading this page.
+Make sure to also read my page on knee scooter reviews.

 While at the grocery store (a friend took me there in a car) on my first night on crutches, I used their three-wheeled battery powered electric scooter for the first time in my life and it was a blast!
 I decided to do some research on whether I could get one of those for my apartment.
 I had some doubts about parking an electric scooter outdoors in the rain and even getting that large thing down the two steps and into or next to my apartment.

 Luckily, I instead stumbled upon a website of a local knee scooter rental company.
 A “knee scooter” is also known as “knee trolley” or “knee walker” and is much smaller than an electric scooter.
 The company I found rented out these knee scooters for $25 a week and even delivered them for a small fee.
 I called them and they had one last one left.
 Within an hour the scooter was delivered to me and the company owner showed me how to adjust it and use it going up and down on steps.

 In the following weeks, the knee scooter improved my life beyond imagination in comparison to crutches during the seven weeks that I kept it while my right foot was non-weight bearing in a splint, followed by cast, followed by long boot.
 Later on I re-ruptured my achilles tendon (see My Achilles Tendon Rupture for my story) and had to rent the knee scooter again!
 I wish I had just purchased a new one right from the get go or tried to buy a used knee scooter.

 |Best selling knee scooter||2nd best selling knee scooter|